-The French Institute in Prague and the Czech Ministry of Education, Youth and Sports (MSMT) are launching together a new mobility program for both PhD students in the Czech Republic applying to go study in France, and students in France applying to go study in the Czech Republic.
+The French Institute in Prague (IFP) and the Czech Ministry of Education, Youth and Sports (MSMT) are launching together a new mobility programme for both PhD students in the Czech Republic applying to go study in France, and students in France applying to go study in the Czech Republic.

 - Life and natural sciences

 This scheme, called “Cotutelle” in French, is a mechanism that promotes mobility among doctoral candidates while encouraging scientific cooperation between French and foreign research teams.
 Candidates conduct their research under the oversight of, and with guidance from, a PhD adviser from each of the 2 countries involved in the programme.
 Working jointly, both advisers provide a full measure of supervision for the candidate.
 The candidate conducts his research in France and in the Czech Republic, under the terms of the agreement governing the programme, the “Convention de cotutelle”, during 3 years maximum.